21 Truths That Prove Republicans Have Been Wrong About Everything

 It's no secret that politicians tend to use exaggerated political rhetoric to get people to vote for them.

-In recent decades, Republicans in particular have repeatedly made very ominous predictions about the horrors that will result from Democratic policies while painting a very rosy picture of what will result from Republican policies.
+In recent decades, Republicans have repeatedly made very ominous predictions about the horrors that will result from Democratic policies while painting a rosy picture of what will result from Republican policies.

-Now that we have the luxury of looking back over the years to examine those predictions and policies, I've listed 21 specific examples.
-I've included links where you can verify this information and I encourage you to do your own research to verify all of this yourself.
+Now that we have the luxury of looking back over the years to examine those predictions and policies.
+Links to source information have been included to enable you to do your own research to verify all of this information yourself.

-1. In the 1960s, Republicans wrongly claimed that passage of Medicare would be the end of capitalism.
+1. In the 1960s, Republicans claimed that passage of Medicare would be the end of capitalism.

 California Governor Ronald Reagan even proclaimed Medicare would lead to the death of freedom in America.

 Of course they were laughably wrong.
 Since the passage of Medicare, capitalism has thrived in America and millions of elderly Americans have had longer, healthier lives and greater personal freedom.
 Medicare remains the most popular form of health insurance in the United States.

 2. In 1993, when Bill Clinton raised taxes on the wealthiest 1.5%, Republicans predicted a recession, increased unemployment and a growing budget deficit.

 They weren't just wrong; the exact opposite of everything they predicted happened.
 The country experienced the seven best years of economic growth in history:

 - Unemployment below 4%